Emerald ash borer in Minnesota

 Should I treat my ash?

 There are several factors to consider when deciding whether to treat your ash.
 First, if your ash tree(s) is within 15 miles of a known infestation, it is at a higher risk of being attacked by EAB.
-Currently, EAB has been confirmed in four counties in Minnesota: Ramsey, Hennepin, Houston, and Winona.
+Currently, EAB has been confirmed in 12 counties in Minnesota (see Minnesota Department of Agriculture EAB Status map).
 If your tree(s) is beyond 15 miles from any known infestation, it is not advised to treat it until at least EAB is confirmed in your area.
 The further your ash is from a known occurrence of EAB, the less likely that it will become infested.

 Also consider the health of your ash.
 The tree is a good candidate to protect if it still has most or all of its canopy.
 However, if it has lost half of its canopy or more, it is in poor health and treatment is very unlikely to be effective.
 Also consider the tree's importance to you.
 If it is a valued tree, then considering protecting it.
 Healthy, mature trees improve the attractiveness of a landscape, raise property values, help reduce energy costs, and decrease storm water runoff.